 The Company has a defined contribution savings plan covering the eligible U.S. regular full-time and part-time employees, whereby eligible employees may elect to contribute up to 100% of their annual eligible compensation, subject to an annual plan limit in line with the annual elective contribution limit as determined by the Internal Revenue Service.
-During 2017, the Axiall savings plans were merged into the Company's defined contribution plan.
 The Company matches its employee's contribution up to a certain percentage of such employee's compensation, per the terms of the plan.
 The Company may, at its discretion and per the terms of the plan, make an additional non-matching contribution in an amount as the Board of Directors may determine.
-For the years ended December 31, 2018, 2017 and 2016, the Company recorded approximately \$21, \$23 and \$11, respectively, to expense for these contributions.
+For the years ended December 31, 2019, 2018 and 2017, the Company recorded approximately \$20, \$21 and \$23, respectively, to expense for these contributions.

 Further, within the plan, the Company also makes an annual retirement contribution to substantially all employees of certain subsidiaries.
 The Company's contributions to the plan are determined as a percentage of employees' pay.
-For the years ended December 31, 2018, 2017 and 2016, the Company charged approximately \$31, \$29 and \$17, respectively, to expense for these contributions.
+For the years ended December 31, 2019, 2018 and 2017, the Company charged approximately \$32, \$31 and \$29, respectively, to expense for these contributions.